renatodellosso/dev-takehome-spr25/notes.md

 **DELETE /api/request/batch**<br>
 Takes an array of IDs to delete.
 Returns 400 Bad Request if the input is not an array.

+If the database delete fails, returns a 500 Internal Server Error.

 Returns 200 OK if input is valid, even if no requests were deleted.
 Response structure: